This television review ran in The Sunday Herald in July 2000

 Working with black artists in that place at that time, Phillips was victim to the endemic racism surrounding him, and this pressure, along with that of combining his radio work with his work in the studio, led to a nervous breakdown in mid-1951.
 After undergoing a course of electroshock therapy, he gave up the day job and went full time with the studio.
 Sun was born.

 Following Elvis, black artists fell away from the label as Phillips experimented with repeating the formula.
 Sun flooded with hillbilly talent, among them the sanctified foursome of Johnny Cash, Carl Perkins, Roy Orbison and Jerry Lee Lewis.
 In the case of Cash, an ex-Airforce man working as a household appliances salesman, Phillips’s brilliance manifested itself in two ways.
-First, he realised that the sound of Cash set against the primordial chicka-boom of his two-man back up – car mechanics who could barely play – a noise like the bones of music knocking sadly together, should remain undiluted.
-Secondly, where Cash initially wanted to record religious songs, Phillips suggested: “…see if you can’t be a little bit of a sinner.”
+First, he realised that the sound of Cash set against the primordial chicka-boom of his two-man back up – car mechanics who could barely play – a noise like the bones of music knocking sadly together, should remain undiluted, and unencumbered by any extraneous embroidering.
+Secondly, where Cash initially wanted to record religious songs, Phillips suggested, “see if you can’t be a little bit of a sinner.”
 Soon, Cash was in Reno, shooting men just to watch them die, then telling of it in gospel-haunted tones.

 God was a constant presence at Sun.
 Jerry Lee Lewis, who funded his trip to the studio by selling all the eggs from his family’s chicken farm, protested bitterly about the Devil’s music, before plunging into that inferno with gleeful mania: a fantastic recording of Lewis and Phillips loudly debating the heretical nature of “Great Balls of Fire” is heard during the film, Lewis declaiming the song’s sulphurous stench, before laying down one of the most staggering performances of his, anyone’s, career.